Frequently Asked Questions

-What is the difference between a psychologist and a psychiatrist?
+Q. What is the difference between a psychologist and a psychiatrist?

-Are sessions confidential?
+Q. Are sessions confidential?

 Yes.
 Psi Balance Psychologists have the utmost respect for your privacy and are ethically obliged to provide confidential services.
 This means that if anyone enquires whether you are attending the clinic or any details about your sessions, neither Psi Balance psychologists nor reception staff will disclose such information.
 Written records of sessions, correspondence with doctors, psychological assessments and therapy notes are also confidential.
 There are limits to confidentiality, however.
 This means that there is a court subpoena, if you are at risk of harming yourself or someone else or have immediate suicidal intent, your psychologist may need to release information to somebody else to ensure your safety.
 Your psychologist will explain this at the beginning of your first session, and will answer any additional queries you have about confidentiality.

-Does confidentiality apply to children and adolescents?
+Q. Does confidentiality apply to children and adolescents?

 In general terms, yes.
 Young people who are mature enough to provide informed consent to participate in psychological therapy are generally considered mature enough to receive a confidential service.
 Disclosure to a parent or legal guardian would occur only if there is a risk of harm or a court subpoena.
 The psychologist will explain this clearly to both the young person and their parent or legal guardian at the beginning of the first session.

 Yes.
 It can be reassuring to have a trusted support person present at the outset of therapy, because you may feel nervous about seeing a psychologist for the first time.
 As sessions progress, you will most likely feel more confident and will have developed a relationship with your psychologist.
-Then, it is preferable to attend sessions on your own so that you can express yourself freely and focus on your own therapy.
+Then, it is preferable to attend sessions on your own so that you can express yourself freely and focus on your own thoughts and feelings.

-How many sessions will I need?
+Q. How many sessions will I need?

-How regularly will I attend?
+Q. How regularly will I attend?

-Do I need to take any medication?
+Q. Do I need to take any medication?

 Some people find medication is useful as part of a treatment plan that also involves psychological therapy.
-Others, however, find it is not useful or has a preference not to take it.
+Others, however, find it is not useful or have a preference not to take it.
 Both these perspectives are fine and your psychologist will be happy to work with you, whether you are taking medications or not.
-There are many well-researched medications available for the treatment of mental health conditions.
+There are many empirically supported medications available for the treatment of mental health conditions.
 The discussion about which ones to take is best had with your doctor, who will work in consultation with your psychologist.
 Psychologists alone are unable to prescribe medication.